-Framework reference Google Cloud commentary 0 valuable information regarding information technology system vulnerabilities.
-Finally, due diligence can help a banking organization evaluate the third party's implementation of effective and sustainable corrective actions to address any deficiencies discovered during testing. processes, software security reviews, intensive automated and manual penetration efforts (including extensive Red Team exercises) and external audits.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference 11 It also aids a banking organization when determining whether the third party keeps informed of, and has sufficient experience in identifying, assessing, and mitigating, known and emerging threats and vulnerabilities.
+As applicable, assessing the third party's data, infrastructure, and application security programs, including the software development life cycle and results of vulnerability and penetration tests, can provide valuable information regarding information technology system vulnerabilities.
+Finally, due diligence can help a banking organization evaluate the third party's implementation of effective and sustainable corrective actions to address any deficiencies discovered during testing.
+Vulnerability tests Google's internal vulnerability management process actively scans for security threats across all technology stacks.
+This process uses a combination of commercial, open source, and purpose-built in-house tools, and includes the following: quality assurance processes, software security reviews, intensive automated and manual penetration efforts (including extensive Red Team exercises) and external audits.
 The vulnerability management organization and its partners are responsible for tracking and following up on vulnerabilities.
 Because security improves only after issues are fully addressed, automation pipelines continuously reassess the state of a vulnerability, verify patches, and flag incorrect or partial resolution.
 To help improve detection capabilities, the vulnerability management organization focuses on high-quality indicators that separate noise from signals that indicate real threats.
 The organization also fosters interaction with the industry and with the open source community.
-Refer to our security whitepaper for more information.
-Penetration testing You can perform penetration testing of the Services at any time without Google's prior approval.
-In addition, Google engages a qualified and independent third party to conduct penetration testing of the Services.
-More information is available here.
-12 h.
+Refer to our Google Workspace security whitepaper for more information.
+Penetration testing Intrusion Detection / Incident Response, Data Center and Network Security, Appendix 2 (Security Measures) (Cloud Data Processing Addendum) Google engages a qualified and independent third party to conduct penetration testing of the Services.
+More information is available here .
+Customer Penetration Testing 12 h.
 Management of Information Systems: It is important to review and understand the third party's business processes and information systems that will be used to support the activity.
 When technology is a major component of the third-party relationship, an effective practice is to review both the banking organization's and the third party's information systems to identify gaps in service-level expectations, business process and management, and interoperability issues.
 It is also important to review the third party's processes for maintaining timely and accurate inventories of its technology and its contractor(s).
 A banking organization also benefits from understanding the third party's measures for assessing the performance of its information systems.
-Documentation Refer to our Documentation page for technical documentation, including information on service configuration.
-Service Levels The SLAs provide measurable performance standards for the services and are available on our Google Cloud Platform Service Level Agreements page.
-Interoperability There are a number of ways to integrate our services with your systems: Cloud Console allows you to find and check the health of all your Google Cloud resources in one place, including virtual machines, network settings, and data storage.
-Cloud APIs allow you to access Google Cloud products from your code and automate your workflows by using your preferred programming language.
+Documentation Refer to our Google Workspace admin page for technical documentation, including information on service configuration.
+Service Levels The SLAs are available on our Google Workspace Service Level Agreement page.
+Interoperability There are a number of ways to integrate our services with your systems.
+Services